Have you thought about how to make things more efficient in your business?

-Thinking ahead to when you might need to hire additional team members, having clearly defined and documented workflows can help to onboard them more efficiently.
-When people can refer to a documented process, it cuts back on training time or those “how do I do this again?” questions.
+Thinking ahead to when you might need to hire additional employees, and having clearly defined and documented workflows can help to onboard them more efficiently.
+When people can refer to a documented workflow process, it cuts back on training time or those “how do I do this again?” questions.

-Workflow management means not only establishing those clear processes, but good communication channels to ensure messages don’t get missed.
+Workflow management means not only establishing those clear business processes but also good communication channels o ensure messages don’t get missed.

 How do you begin to establish effective workflows?
 Here are steps to take:

 The place to begin is to examine all of your current processes and map them out, step by step.